 exact in June & Sept 2012, May & Nov 2013, April & Dec 2014 and March 2015

 In identifying developments around the 2012 Outgoing square we shall focus on recorded historical developments which occurred or are likely to occur while the planets Uranus and Pluto are within 10 degrees of each other.
 We are therefore looking at the period 24 March 2009 to 23 March 2020.
 This is around eleven years out of a 139 year cycle.
-Elsewhere this book’s coverage ends July 2010 but here because of the current importance of the Uranus/Pluto Out square coverage is extended to October 2012.
-However this still means that only one third of the Out square period is available for evidence as to the correlation of the cycle stage and only two exact hits out of seven are available for clues as to the key thrust of the cycle stage.
-Consequently any conclusions have to be highly qualified.
+As this book’s coverage ends October 2012 this means that only one third of the Out square period is available for evidence as to the correlation of the cycle stage and only two exact hits out of seven are available for clues as to the key thrust of the cycle stage.
+Consequently any conclusions have to be qualified.

-At the square (+90 degrees) in 2012 we should expect to see some major challenge or extension to the computer’s development both as a device and as an intellectual methodology or ‘paradigm’.
-It is likely that the computer as a device will in this period have to undergo a major transformation which could be challenging for the majority of its users.
+At the square (+90 degrees) in 2012 we should expect to see some major extension or challenge to the computer’s development both as a device and as an intellectual methodology or ‘paradigm’.
+It is likely that the computer as a device will in this period have to undergo a major transformation which could greatly extend its usefulness for the majority of its users.
+This could challenge the whole concept of what a computer is used for.
 At the same time the mindset that has grown with this cycle, Postmodernism, should encounter its first major resistance.
-The meaning of the cycle implies that both the computer and the related mindset will successfully meet these challenges but not without some very unsettling problems or crises.
+The meaning of the cycle implies that both the computer and the related mindset will successfully meet these challenges but not without some unsettling problems or crises.
 The computer and later Postmodernism will by 2020 have become stronger (i.e. more established) through overcoming the obstacles or transitional problems they are presented with in this eleven year period.

 Let us first look at the computer as a device.
 It started around 1965 in laboratories, universities and in offices as a rather boring large sized number crunching machine and progressed to the ubiquitous desktop or laptop that huge numbers of people use for all kinds of purposes every single day.
-It has had peripherals and accessories added, it has enabled software or apps as we now say.
+It has had peripherals and accessories added, it has enabled huge amounts of software or apps.
 It was, and is still, used as a word processor, internet access provider and display device and a knowledge or data storage medium.
 But it is becoming clear that the personal computer that emerges from this cycle out square is going to be a very different device from the standard one in 2009.
-In particular much of its functionality will move onto smartphones
+In particular much of its functionality will have transitioned from the desktop to smartphones.

 – ‘the computer’ moves to becoming essentially an access and control device with data tending to be stored centrally on the internet – so called ‘cloud computing’